-The TRANSPOESIE poetry festival is organised for the fifth consecutive year by EUNIC Brussels, the European Union National Institutes for Culture based in the Belgian capital.
-It officially begins at the end of September, marking the European Day of Languages on 26 September.
+The TRANSPOESIE poetry festival is organised for the sixth consecutive year by EUNIC Brussels, the European Union National Institutes for Culture based in the Belgian capital.
+This year it officially begins on 26 September, marking the European Day of Languages .

-This year, no fewer than 24 countries have joined together to offer the population of Brussels a selection of poems in their original languages (20 languages in total), with translations in French and Dutch.
+This year, a few countries have joined together to offer the population of Brussels a selection of poems in their original languages, with translations in French, English and Dutch.

-Discover European cultural and linguistic diversity at four special TRANSPOESIE poetry events:
+Discover European cultural and linguistic diversity at two special TRANSPOESIE poetry events: